Emericdefay/MAS-to-MBS/README.md

 ## Todo

-- Change the arduino program construction : Make a serial reader
-- Describe the modules, never enough description
+[o] Change the arduino program construction : Make a serial reader [o] Describe the modules, never enough description
-- Optimize the arduino matricial usage
+[o] Optimize the arduino matricial usage
-- Add the printer montage
+[o] Add the printer montage
-- Add pictures
+[o] Add pictures

 ## Requirements
-You have to get some stuff to make the printer but if you just want to get the coordinates for your own Music Paper Sheet you just need to launch a special command.
+You have to get some stuff to make the printer but if you just want to get the coordinates for your own Music Paper Sheet you just need to launch the program and use matrice_%midiFileName%.txt.
 Stuff required:
 - Arduino (Mega or another with enough storage to store the amout of bytes)
 - A Shield CNC with 3 motor drivers (for Nema 17)
-- 3 Nema 17
+- 3x Nema 17
 - The gear of your printer : You need to make the rollerbank, the head and the puncher.
 With that, you need to defined the parameters in you .ino file (stps, stps2mm & stps1turn).
 - Midi files : There is already one file ("default.mid") but if you want to put yours, you have to be aware of the range.
 Look at the "Notes Range" Section.